Tobacco laws in Queensland

 - within 10 metres of playing and viewing areas during organised under-18 sporting events

-- with 5 metres of non-residential building entrances
+- within 5 metres of non-residential building entrances

 - at outdoor pedestrian malls